 If you do not have an Internet connection, you can upload the vSAN release catalog directly to the vCenter Server.
 In the vSphere Client, click Configure > vSAN > Update, and click Upload from file in the Release Catalog section.
 You can download the latest vSAN release catalog.

 vSphere Lifecycle Manager enables you to import storage controller drivers recommended for your vSAN cluster.
 Some storage controller vendors provide a software management tool that vSAN can use to update controller drivers.
 If the management tool is not present on ESXi hosts, you can download the tool.

 Working with vSAN Build Recommendations

-vSAN build recommendations ensure sure that each vSAN cluster remains at the current hardware compatibility status or better.
-If hardware in the vSAN cluster is not included on the HCL, vSAN recommends an upgrade to the latest release, since it is no worse than the current state.
+vSAN build recommendations ensure that each vSAN cluster remains at the current hardware compatibility status or better.
+If hardware in the vSAN cluster is not included on the HCL, vSAN can recommend an upgrade to the latest release, since it is no worse than the current state.

 The following examples describe the logic behind vSAN build recommendations.